ZoeMeow1027/ZoeMeow1027/README.md

 ## About me: @ZoeMeow1027
-Coding with hobby, not for requests :)
+Coding with hobby, no other exceptions :)

 <!-- Working projects and just for fun =)) -->
 ## Working projects (paused due to my project-based learning in university)